hasanchy/delete-all-products/readme.txt

 * **One-Click Bulk Deletion:** Remove all WooCommerce products with a single click.
 * **Move to Trash or Delete Permanently:** Choose whether to delete products permanently or move them to the trash for future retrieval.
-* **Filter by Stock and Product Status:** Easily filter products by inventory stock status (e.g., "Out of Stock") and product status (e.g., "Draft") before deciding to trash or delete them.
 * **Optimize Store Performance:** Clear out unnecessary products to improve WooCommerce store speed and performance.
 * **Great for Testing and Setup:** Perfect for developers or new store setups to quickly remove demo products.

 == Key Features: ==

 * Easily delete all WooCommerce products in bulk.
-* Option to move products to the trash for future retrieval or permanently delete them.
+* Option to move all products to the trash for future retrieval or permanently delete them.
-* Filter products by inventory stock and product status before deletion.
 * Simple, intuitive interface for fast product management.
 * Ideal for store setups, testing, and regular maintenance.